 The historical volatility of a portfolio on any Index Business Day is determined based on the weight and historical volatility of each of the Index Components that make up that portfolio on that Index Business Day, as well as the degree of historical correlation among those Index Components.
 A portfolio with a lower degree of correlation among its assets will have a lower volatility than a portfolio with a higher degree of correlation among its assets if the volatilities and weights of the individual assets are the same.
-This is because the daily returns of assets with a lower degree of correlation, resulting in less variability in portfolio returns for a portfolio composed of assets with a lower degree of correlation and more variability in portfolio returns for a portfolio composed of assets with a higher degree of correlation.
+This is because the daily returns of assets with a lower degree of correlation will offset each other to a greater extent than the daily returns of assets with a higher degree of correlation, resulting in less variability in portfolio returns for a portfolio composed of assets with a lower degree of correlation and more variability in portfolio returns for a portfolio composed of assets with a higher degree of correlation.

-On each Index Business Day, the Index Sponsor calculates the volatility of each relevant portfolio (e.g., the Index Portfolio and the portfolios referenced in determining whether and how the Index will be rebalanced) using each combination of Index Component Volatility Measures and Index Component Correlation Measures, resulting in six different measures of the volatility of that portfolio (each, a "Portfolio Volatility Measure").
+On each Index Business Day, the Index Sponsor calculates the volatility of each relevant portfolio (e.g., the Index Portfolio and the portfoliose referenced in determining whether and how the Index will be rebalanced) using each combination of Index Component Volatility Measures and Index Component Correlation Measures, resulting in six different measures of the volatility of that portfolio (each, a "Portfolio Volatility Measure").
 For example, the volatility of a portfolio calculated using Index Component Volatility Measures with a half-life of 21 and Index Component Correlation Measures with a half-life of 63 represents one of the six Portfolio Volatility Measures for that portfolio.
 Referencing the highest of six measures of portfolio volatility allows the Index to better capture any recent increases in the volatility or correlation of the Index Components.
 We refer to the highest of the Portfolio Volatility Measures of a portfolio as the "Portfolio Volatility" of that portfolio.